Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Who Should Be Extra Careful

-- People with sun allergies or extreme sun sensitivity
+- People with extreme sun sensitivity — consult a dermatologist before summer use

 Common Seasonal Mistakes